-SCHEDULE 3: Semi-structured interview schedule for firm unit managers
+SCHEDULE 3: Semi-structured interview schedule for faculty and departmental leaders of the university

-We are interested in finding out to what extent the units in the firm interact with education organisations in terms of training programme needs, and how graduates are supported to gain the skills relevant to the labour market.
+We are interested in finding out how your department is organised to be more responsive to the skills needs of firms in terms of what and how you teach, and how graduates are supported to enter the labour market.

-Interaction with education institutions
+Interaction with firms

-- 1. Do you have any interaction with education and training institutions in the sector?
+- 1. Do you have any interaction with firms in the ...... sector?
 If so, what kind of interaction? - 2.
-What is your motivation for forming linkages with education and training institutions?
+What is your motivation for forming linkages with firms?

-Interactive capabilities in relevant fields
+Interactive capabilities in relevant departments

-- 3. What are the mechanisms and strategies in place to promote more effective interaction with education and training institutions and ensure the skills demand of the sector are responded to by education institutions? - 4.
-What are the successes of your linkages with education and training institutions in thesector? - 5.
-What are the main facilitators and obstacles to interaction with education and training institutions?
+- 3. What are the mechanisms and strategies in place to promote more effective interaction with firms and ensure responsiveness to the skills demand of the ...... sector? - 4.
+What are the successes of your linkages with firms in the ...... sector? - 5.
+What are the main facilitators and obstacles to interaction with firms?
 Where have you encountered blockages?

-Dynamic interactive capabilities in relevant fields
+Dynamic interactive capabilities in relevant departments

-- 1. Are education and training institutions aware of changes in thesector over the past five years?
-How have you interacted with education and training institutions to address changes? - 2.
-Who do you involve and how, in the planning and coordination of the training activities in your firm? - 3.
-Are your training activities kept up to date with changes in education policy?
-Please describe how this takes place. - 4.
-In which ways, if any, would you like to see education and training institutions' policies, structures, and strategies changed to improve their responsiveness to skills demand in thesector?
+- 6. Are you aware of changes in the ...... sector over the past five years that could influence your teaching activities?
+How have you adapted your teaching and learning to these changes? - 7.
+Who do you involve and how, in the planning and coordination of the teaching activities in your department? - 8.
+Are your teaching activities kept up to date with changes in education policy?
+Please describe how this takes place. - 9.
+In which ways, if any, would you like to see university policies, structures, and strategies changed to improve its responsiveness to skills demand in the ...... sector?